vishvAsa/vedAH/meta/articles/keith/APPENDIX/H_PYTHAGORAS_AND_PARMENIDES.md

 6

 oriental ideas by Norden, Geburt des Kindes (1924), pp. 29 ff.
 Cf. Kerényi, Archiv, xxii.
-250; Jäger, Aristoteles, p.
+250; Jāger, Aristoteles, p.
 133.

 The effort to find the influence of the Brāhmaṇa conception of Prajāpati as the year on the Aion doctrine made by Reitzenstein, Das iranische Erlösungs- mysterium (cf. L. Troje, Archiv, xxii.
 87 ff.) and others is not at all con- vincing.